mhertel278/Data_Bootcamp_Capstone_Project/README.md

 https://public.tableau.com/views/DraftofFinalProjectVisualizations/Vehiclevs_Non-VehicleTrafficFilteredbyMonth?:language=en-US&:display_count=n&:origin=viz_share_link

-The Dashboard as of Segment 3 can be found in the repo as Dashboard.PNG
+An image of the Dashboard as of Segment 3 can be found in the repo as Dashboard.PNG

 ## Presentation